 Kota Kinabalu Port, seen from Signal Hill circa 1960.
 Thank you to Mr. Anthony Catherall who sent me the photos.
 Mr. Tony is also the person who shared with us his photos on Tamparuli Bridge here and here.

 Mount Kinabalu, one sunny morning in 1960’s.
 Photo was taken by Mr Tony, ex-army officer who was stationed at the Kota Belud camp.
 See if you can spot Tambuyukon.
 If you would like to get the larger version of the photo, please email me.
-If you want to use it in your publication, please credit … Read more Mount Kinabalu 1960’s photo #22
+If you want to use it in your publication, please credit Anthony Catherall and Peter Keddie.
+Some more photos in the next posts.

 Mount Kinabalu silhouette, seen from Kota Belud as you pass by the bypass road from Kudat to Kota Kinabalu.
 Toyota Unser in front of my car is a local taxi.